yogsototh/yblog/multi/blog/Haskell-Development-Environment.md

 sudo ./install-haskell.sh
 ~~~

-## What the script is doing
+## How?

 You can read the script and you will see that this is quite straightforward.

-It download the latest GHC binary for you system and install it.
+1. It download the latest GHC binary for you system and install it.
-It does the same with the `cabal` program.
+2. It does the same with the `cabal` program.
-It change your repository to use stackage (exclusive by default).
+3. It change your repository to use stackage (exclusive by default).
-It installs some useful binaries that might cause compilation error.
+4. It installs some useful binaries that might cause compilation error.

 As the version of libraries is fixed up until you update the stackage repo.
 You should never use cabal sandbox.